Wandalen/wTesting/doc/version.eng/concept/TestCheck.md

 Expects one argument in the form of a routine, which runs without arguments to test its work.

-The check passes if the routine throws an error in synchronous or asynchronous mode, that is, through `consequence` or` promise`.
+The check passes if the routine throws an error synchronously or asynchronously, that is, through `consequence` or` promise`.
 Asynchronous errors can be delayed from the moment the routine returns.

 The test fails if the routine does not throws neither synchronous nor an asynchronous error during the time it is tested.